Sigrsig/Kojima2/README.md

+## The Kojima Name Genorator

+A name generator made with React and sass

+## Introduction

 Hideo Kojima has written quite a few games, and in nearly every single one of them the characters are given just the most wild names possible.

 He's been doing this for years.
 How could you forget such wonderful names as "Dirty Duck", Hot Coldman", "Naked Snake", or perhaps, the wildest character in every Kojima game: Hideo Kojima